 When handling an auditor, a company is not typically going to show auditors all their cards, asking auditors to log into their systems to judge the health of their back-end systems, nor do auditors typically possess the skillsets to do so.
 Companies are usually just trying to get through the audit unscathed.

 As mentioned earlier, the third piece of key data needed to understand risk is to ask, “What am I not doing?”

-This is not exactly true, in nearly all cases when a software or service is outsourced you still have some responsibilities to ensure the integrity and security of your data.
-For instance, your Software-as-a-Service application provider surely can’t be responsible for knowing you have just terminated an employee and need their access revoked.
+This is not exactly true.
+In nearly all cases when software or service is outsourced, you still have some responsibilities to ensure the integrity and security of your data.
+For instance, your Software-as-a-Service (SaaS) application provider surely can’t be responsible for knowing you have just terminated an employee and need their access revoked.

 What needs to be done to minimize the chance of another cyberattack.

 What areas of IT (e.g., cloud, applications) have no direct management assigned?
 These oversights create opportunities for neglect and subsequent risk.